Cancer Registrars

 Introduction

-Cancer registrars are responsible for collecting, compiling and reporting full histories of cancer patients in a specific population, usually a hospital, or geographic area such as a state or country.
+Cancer registrars are responsible for collecting, compiling, and reporting full histories of cancer patients in a specific population, usually a hospital, or geographic area such as a state or country.
 To do so, the cancer registrar identifies, records, and maintains data regarding the symptoms, diagnosis, treatment, and the status of individuals with cancer (tumors).
-Cancer registrars provide information for cancer registries which track individual patients from the time of diagnoses, with lifetime follow up, in order to create data which ca...
+Cancer registrars provide information for cancer registries which track individual patients from the time of diagnoses, with lifetime follow-up, in order to create dat...

 Quick Facts